FraterCCCLXIII/panentheon/docs/anthologia.md

 The universe is always happy, and our soul will likewise be happy, when it is assimilated to the universe; for thus it will be led back to its cause.
 – Proclus

+Almighty Jupiter, sovereign of all things, and of all the Gods; Father and mother of the Gods; himself the only God, in himself, all Gods.

+-Varro

+Jove, Pluto, Phœbus, Bacchus, all are One.

+-Orpheus